The Difference Between Holding Companies and Corporate Mergers

 In Iran, mergers and acquisitions of control over commercial companies are carried out through the following methods:

 - Statutory Merger: A statutory or true merger results in the dissolution of the merged company or companies.
-In Iranian law, true mergers of private sector companies were not expressly recognized prior to 2001.
+In Iranian law, true mergers of private sector companies were not expressly recognized before 2001.
 This lack of regulation contributed to the relative unfamiliarity of the concept of statutory mergers in Iran.

 - De Facto Merger: A de facto merger does not require dissolution of the merged companies.
 It refers to a situation in which a commercial company acquires control over another company or companies by purchasing their shares or assets, without eliminating the legal personality of any of the contracting companies.